Valaa-Technologies/valaa-vault/DEVOPS.md

 ### 4.4.1.
 ValOS core vs. auxiliary authorities

-ValOS authorities and any partition content they provide do not need to be public.
+ValOS authorities and any chronicle content they provide do not need to be public.
 A ValOS core authority is an authority which can be accessed using only ValOS core plugins (including no plugins at all).
 A ValOS auxiliary authority is an authority which requires a conforming but